acelikyurek/ExpenseTrackingApplication/README.md

 - **Query Parameters**:
   - `expenseId` (string) – The unique ID of the expense.
 - **Response**:
-  - Returns the details of the specified expense.
+  - Returns a list of single expense the specified id.

 #### `GET /expense?category={category}`
 - **Description**: Retrieve expenses filtered by the specified category.